GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Results Experiments

-\parahead{Metrics} In addition to the perceptual study, we also provide metrics to evaluate and compare edit adherence as well as style preservation quantitatively.
-We performed a total of $102$ edits on our dataset comprising of $36$ 2D edits and $66$ 3D edits.
-Previously used metrics such as FID and Image Fidelity (IF)~\cite{shi2023dragdiffusion,mou2023dragondiffusion} are not suitable for geometric edits because there could be large visual difference (e.g., large translation) and they do not measure disocclusion inpainting quality.
 Therefore, we use three other metrics to better evaluate methods: (1)~The \textbf{Mean Distance (MD)} metric computes interest points on the foreground of the image using SIFT~\cite{sift} and finds correspondences between the input and edited image using DiFT~\cite{dift}.
 We then measure the distance between the correspondence estimated by DiFT and the edit specified by the user.
 This metric measures how well each approach transforms the foreground object.
-(2)~the \textbf{Warp Error} metric forward warps the foreground region of the input image to the edited image and compute the absolute difference between their pixels for the transformed foreground.
+(2)~the \textbf{Warp Error (WE)} metric forward warps the foreground region of the input image to the edited image and compute the absolute difference between their pixels for the transformed foreground.
 This metric measures how well each approach adheres to the edit.
-(3)~the \textbf{CLIP Similarity} metric computesthe CLIP image embedding~\cite{wang2022clip} of the input and edited image and measures the cosine similarity.
-A higher cosine similarity indicates better preservation of global context.
-A good approach should preserve the global context of the image as well as adhere to the edit.
+(3)~the \textbf{CLIP Similarity (CS)} metric computes the CLIP image embedding~\cite{wang2022clip} of the input and edited image and measures the cosine similarity.
+A good editing approach preserves the image context with high \textbf{CS} and adheres to the edit with low \textbf{WE} \& \textbf{MD}.